ksatola/Countries-of-the-World/README.md

 ## Overview

-In this project, I explore [Countries of the Worlds Kaggle dataset](https://www.kaggle.com/fernandol/countries-of-the-world) to answer the following questions:
+In this project, I explore [Countries of the Worlds Kaggle dataset](https://www.kaggle.com/fernandol/countries-of-the-world) to answer the following questions in a blog post:

-1. sss
-2. sss
-3. sss

-Next, I write a post to ??? about my findings.
+1. Wealthy vs. Poor Regions, What is the Difference?
+2. What Can We Do to Limit Infant Mortality?
+3. Machine Learning: What are the most significant predictors determining country's GDP per capita, the key indicator of economic development of any country?

 This project was completed as part of Udacity's [Data Scientist Nanodegree](https://eu.udacity.com/course/data-scientist-nanodegree--nd025) certification.